Wednesday, June 4, 2025

 Directions

-Put the contents of the can of soup into pan and add the cup of water, sugar, cream cheese and cheddar cheese.
+Pour the contents of the can of soup into pan.
+Mix the flour with the can of water, add to the pan, and mix thoroughly.
+Add sugar, and cream cheese pieces.

-Heat pan slowly, with stirring, until cheeses are melted and mostly incorporated into the soup.
+Heat pan slowly, with stirring, until soup starts to boil.
+Add Cheddar cheese slowly and continue stirring at a a low boil until the cheeses are melted and incorporated into the soup.

 I present this as a sample of the types of recipes I have in my cookbook.
 I would appreciate your commentary and feed-back, to tell me if you would want more POSTS of this kind in my blog or have it stay as it has always been.